 Costs of retirement assisted living

 Costs of assisted living varies considerably but it is still fairly expensive.
 However as the support services are shared the costs are also shared.
-Assisted living costs are much less than nursing home care.
-In many cases as the resident cannot afford the cost they rely on their families for financial support.
+Consequently the assisted living costs are much less than nursing home care.
+Despite the lower cost in many cases the resident still cannot afford the cost and have to rely on their families for financial support.

-When preparing your retirement plan ensure that you carefully consider the possibility of either you or your spouse needing assisted living … or long term general or specialised nursing care.
-They can both be very expensive.
+As this can be a considerable cost in later life it should be carefully considered when preparing your retirement plan.
+Ensuring that you carefully consider the possibility of either you or your spouse needing assisted living … or long term general or specialised nursing care.

-Health and long-term care insurance policies may cover some of the costs.
-Medicare does not cover the costs of assisted living.
+Private health and long-term care insurance policies may cover some of the costs.
+But Medicare does not cover the costs of assisted living.

 Types of retirement assisted living